Study in USA

 You are the best trainer for yourself.
 Reflect on yourself to identify your weaknesses and rectify them.
 The three words for it are ‘PRACTICE, PRACTICE, and MORE PRACTICE’.

-Create flashcards that contain important formulas and important concepts, and keep them with you always.
+Create flashcards that contain important formulas and concepts, and keep them with you always.
 Whenever you get the time, revise them so that you can remember all those concepts and formulas.

 You can follow the basic steps given

 In this article, we have discussed expert tips to boost your preparation for GMAT quant.
 By following these tips, you can enhance your performance in the GMAT Quantitative section.
 This score will enhance your overall score in GMAT, which is important for your percentile and overall rank.
-Also, we can summarise these tips as

 Go to the official website or follow the steps: